hsinnan75/Kart/README.md

 # Compiling

-To compile kart and the index tool, please change to kart's folder and just type 'make' to compile kart and bwa_index.
+To compile kart and the index tool, please change to kart's folder and just type 'make' to compile kart and bwt_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
 version 2.3.7: Add an update command.